Ashishsah24/PraQRti/README.md

-# PraQrti_treeInfo
+# PraQrti
-This is the project that display the Information of Hansraj college Trees.
+This Project is based on providing Information of all the vegetation planted in Campus of Hansraj College